Cowhide Cleaning and Curling

 We recommend that white, cream, beige or other light coloured cowhides be sprayed with a light coating of colourless nubuck and suede water proof spray from a cobbler or shoe shop when they are new.
 If you clean the cowhide rug with soap and water you can re-spray the surface again for added protection.

 If you found this information useful please reward us by browsing other pages of this awesome site and "like" our facebook page.
-We ship internationally and stock a beautiful range of New Zealand possum merino wool knitwear, calf skin rugs, sheepskin rugs, calfskin and lambskin baby booties.
+We ship internationally and stock a beautiful range of New Zealand possum merino wool knitwear, calf skin rugs, sheepskin rugs and mohair throw blankets.

 Are your cheap cowhide rug edges curling up?
 Cigaring and what to do about it.